 You can return up to 16 light bulbs or tubes at once (any combination up to 16 bulbs in total) to residential recycling sites.
 If you have more than 1 pallet of lights, visit the Commercial Volumes page to see if you qualify for free lights pickup.

-- Compact fluorescent light bulbs (CFLs) – fluorescent bulbs that are typically similar in size and intended to replace an incandescent (traditional) light bulb in a residential setting.
-The program accepts all types and shapes of CFLs from homes, including pin-type sockets, covered CFLs and various output wattages.
+- Compact fluorescent light bulbs (CFLs) – fluorescent bulbs that are typically similar in size and intended to replace an incandescent (traditional) light bulb.
+The program accepts all types and shapes of CFLs, including pin-type sockets, covered CFLs and various output wattages.

 - Fluorescent tubes – long tubes that come in different lengths (such as 8ft, 4ft or shorter) and widths (such as T5s, T8s or T12s), as well as sometimes in curved or circular shapes.
 Maximum acceptable length is 8ft.